Earnings Growth Hamper Verizon (VZ) Rating | InvestorPlace

-Verizon Communication Inc (NYSE:VZ) is one of the 72 companies in the GICS Communications sector, and a member of the 20 company Major Telecommunications GICS industry group within this sector.
-VZ has a market value of $211.6 billion which is in the top 25% of its industry group.
-The current Portfolio Grader ranking for VZ puts it 14 among the 20 companies in this industry group, giving it a lower than average position; in the third quartile of the sector with a ranking of 50 among the 72 companies in the sector, and number 2,925 in the nearly 5,000 company Portfolio Grader universe.
+Verizon Communication Inc (NYSE:VZ) ranks in the top 25% of its industry group, Major Telecommunications, and in the top decile of sector group, Communications, with a market value of $211.6 billion.
+From an investment attractiveness prospective, VZ is ranked in the third quartile of the sector with a ranking of 50 among the 72 companies in the sector; The current Portfolio Grader ranking for VZ puts it 14 among the 20 companies in this industry group, giving it a lower than average position and number 2,925 in the 5000 company Portfolio Grader company universe.

-VZ has a current recommendation of Hold using the Portfolio Grader stock evaluator, which incorporates Louis Navellier's investing methodology.
-VZ has maintained this ranking for 4 months.
+VZ is rated as a Hold using the methodology for investing of Louis Navellier and his Portfolio Grader stock evaluator.
+This represents no change from the previous week and is the same ranking VZ has had from Portfolio Grader for 4 months.

 Portfolio Grader currently ranks the Communications sector number 6 among the 20 sectors in its universe putting it in the second quartile of all the GICS sectors.
 The Major Telecommunications industry group is ranked 38 among the 129 industry groups within the GICS sectors, placing it near the average in terms of the Navellier scoring system.